DeoMiche/DeoMiche.github.io/_pages/cv.md

 nav_order: 5
 cv_pdf: 2023_Deodato_CV.pdf
 description: This is a description of my Curriculum Vitae.
 You can also download the PDF document by clicking on the icon on the right.

-# You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
 toc:
   sidebar: left
 ---